-We have already see how to find the installation location of Microsoft Store apps, now let us see how to find where a software or program is installed in Windows 10, using any of the following methods:
+We have already seen how to find the installation location of Microsoft Store apps, now let us see how to find where software or program is installed in Windows 10, using any of the following methods:

 - Using Desktop shortcut of the program